ACCEYSS Research Group

 This project will:

-• Collaborate to design and develop the ACCEYSS model as a culturally relevant, blended-learning strategy integrating online and in-person STEM enrichment activities (e.g., summer institute, afterschool clubs) that are aligned with the Science and Engineering Practices and Disciplinary Core Ideas Dimensions of the K-12 Next Generation Science Education Standards.
+- Collaborate to design and develop the ACCEYSS model as an evidence-based, blended-learning strategy integrating online and in-person STEM enrichment activities (e.g., summer institute, afterschool clubs) that are aligned with the Science and Engineering Practices and Disciplinary Core Ideas Dimensions of the K-12 Next Generation Science Education Standards.

-• Build diverse capacity, leverage asset-based community development, and sustain mutually reinforcing non-exclusive policies and practices for STEM diversity and inclusion using a collective impact framework.
+- Build capacity, leverage asset-based community development, and sustain mutually reinforcing non-exclusive policies and practices for STEM using a collective impact framework.

 Get Involved

-The annual Counter-Life Herstories Conference shares women of color’s narratives in a live, TEDx-style format with girls of color in grades 5-12 in Central Texas.
+- The annual STEM Success Stories Conference shares various narratives in a live, TEDx-style format with P-20 students in Central Texas.

-The purpose of this conference is to build an interdisciplinary team of education researchers, policymakers, and high-tech leaders in Central Texas to explore opportunities to investigate women’s diverse experiences in the STEM+Computing workforce in Central Texas.
+- The purpose of this conference is to build an interdisciplinary team of education researchers, policymakers, and high-tech leaders in Central Texas to explore opportunities to investigate lived experiences in the STEM+Computing workforce in Central Texas and beyond.